-In-mould gel-coating (IMGC) with a separator layer [5] involves placing the reinforcement material and a spacer medium into the mould before introducing a resin that permeates the reinforcement material on one side of the separator and/or introducing a gel coating material on the opposite side of the spacer medium.
-Laminate resin injection may precede or follow gel coat injection.
-Simultaneous injection of both resin systems would require more complex flow control.
+In-Mould gel-coating with a Silicone shim (IMS) [5] involves placing the reinforcement material and a silicone membrane into the mould before introducing resin that permeates the reinforcement material on one side of the membrane.
+The mould is then opened to remove the membrane before infusing a gel coating material into the space previously occupied by the membrane.

-This paper reports experiments to develop the IMGC process using a double glass plate mould to simulate Resin Transfer Moulding (RTM) of a flat plate.
-The separator fabrics were not sufficiently conformable for use in a complex double tetrahedron mould tool with Resin Infusion under Flexible Tooling with no flow medium (RIFT I) (Figure 1) [6].
-The latter component was manufactured using the In Mould Surfacing (IMS) technology and the RIFT I process [7].
+This paper reports experiments to develop the IMS process using a double glass plate mould to simulate Resin Transfer Moulding (RTM) of a flat plate and a complex double tetrahedron mould tool with Resin Infusion under Flexible Tooling with no flow medium (RIFT I) [6] to produce the component (Figure 1).